 The government’s National Plan for Music Education states that every child should have the opportunity to learn a musical instrument through whole class instrumental teaching (WCIT).
 It is the responsibility of each school to ensure that this is possible for their pupils.
 WCIT projects are led by high-quality music teachers who will develop musical skills that can be applied in National Curriculum music lessons.

 Norfolk Music Service (Educator Solutions) currently delivers WCIT to a total of 4000 pupils per week in a total of 85 schools; it has been bought in by school clusters and works well in school federations.
 Additional benefits of this scheme are the enjoyment it has brought to the children and more specifically in its ability to positively affect the self-worth, the organisation skills, the confidence and the musical development of the children involved.
 Many pupils choose to continue learning to play an instrument after completing their WCIT programme.

-We can offer a wide range of instruments for your school to choose from including strings, brass, percussion, woodwind, percussion, ukulele and classical guitar.
+We can offer a wide range of instruments for your school to choose from including strings, brass, woodwind, world music, percussion, ukulele and classical guitar.